 - 1. Disconnect the net from the roof openings and the tethers. - 2.
 Press the red button on the centre of the net to fold it in half. - 3.
-Roll up the cargo net and store in the attached vinyl bag.
+Roll up the cargo net and store it in the attached vinyl bag.

-- 4. Open the cargo management system cover. - For vehicles with an inflator kit, store the cargo net in the available space next to the kit.
+- 4. Open the cargo management system cover. - If equipped with a tyre sealant and compressor kit, store the cargo net in the available space next to the kit.